cHullaert/december-03/README.md

 http://adventofcode.com/2017

-# December 02
+# December 03

 For the moment, I don't know if I can copy/paste the exercise, I want to ask before.
 Don't hesitate to go on the website, to visit them, to practice, to try and discover the exercise.

-First puzzle, done.
-* Language: groovy
+* Language: python
-* Unit test: JUnit
+* Unit test: unitrunner
-* Build: Gradle